hashrocket/gatling/README.md

 ### Gatling.Tasks.Deploy

-In your project root, create a file called `deploy.ex`.
+In your project root, create a file called `deploy.exs`.
 Define any of the following functions to to wrap the Gatling deployment actions:

 ```elixir